 - Cocoa Powder: Use natural cocoa powder, not dutch-process.
 (See dutch-process vs natural cocoa powder for more information.)

 - Espresso Powder: Espresso powder will not make the cake taste like coffee.
 Instead, it deepens the chocolate flavor.
+You can find it in the coffee aisle at the grocery store or online.
 It’s optional, but for best taste, I highly recommend it.
 You can use the same amount of instant coffee (the powder) instead of espresso powder if desired.

 - Amount of Sugar: I tested this recipe with 6 Tablespoons of sugar and the cake wasn’t as sweet, of course, but it tasted pretty plain.
 I recommend sticking with 8 Tbsp (1/2 cup).
 Topping with chocolate ganache definitely balances out the sweetness.

 - Buttermilk: Buttermilk is required for this recipe.
-You can make your own DIY version of buttermilk if needed.
+You can make your own DIY buttermilk substitute if needed.
 Add 1/2 teaspoon of white vinegar or lemon juice to a liquid measuring cup.
 Then add enough whole milk to the same measuring cup until it reaches 1/4 cup.
-(In a pinch, lower-fat or nondairy milks work for this soured milk, but the cake won’t taste as moist or rich.)
+(In a pinch, lower-fat or nondairy milks work for this soured milk, but the cake wonโt taste as moist or rich.)
 Stir it around and let sit for 5 minutes.
-The homemade “buttermilk” will be somewhat curdled and ready to use in the recipe.
+The homemade โbuttermilkโ will be somewhat curdled and ready to use in the recipe.

 - Chocolate in Ganache: Ganache will only set if the correct chocolate is used.
 You can use high-quality chocolate chips if needed (I prefer Ghirardelli semi-sweet chocolate chips), but I recommend using pure chocolate baking bars.
 You can find them right next to the chocolate chips in the baking aisle.
 They are sold in 4-ounce (113g) bars.
 I like Bakers or Ghirardelli brands.
 You can use other varieties of chocolate too, such as milk chocolate (aka German chocolate), bittersweet, or dark chocolate.
 If using white chocolate, reduce the cream to 1/3 cup (80ml).
 White chocolate is softer, so you need less cream.